riflechess/riflechess.github.io/stp/summaries/Housing__Redevelopment_Authority_on_2025-04-16_200_PM.md

 ---
-titl: Husing  Rdvlpmnt Authity n 2025-04-16 2:00 PM
+title: Housing  Redevelopment Authority on 2025-04-16 2:00 PM
-dat: 2025-04-16
+date: 2025-04-16
 ---
-#### Mting Inf
+#### Meeting Info
-**Mting Typ:** Husing Rdvlpmnt Authity (HRA) mting **Pups:** T disuss and vt n vaius itms latd t husing and dvlpmnt in th City f Saint Paul **Dat/Tim:** Apil 16, 2025, 2:00 PM
+**Meeting Type:** Housing Redevelopment Authority (HRA) meeting **Purpose:** To discuss and vote on various items related to housing and redevelopment in the City of Saint Paul **Date/Time:** April 16, 2025, 2:00 PM
-**Rlvant Cntxtual Infmatin:** Cmmissin Pabwsi t his ath f ffi as a mmissin f th HRA
+**Relevant Contextual Information:** Commissioner Pabrowski took his oath of office as a commissioner of the HRA

-#### Summay
+#### Summary
-Th mting bgan with Cmmissin Pabwsi's ath f ffi.
-Th fist itm f disussin was RES 25-545, whih authizd th issuan f nduit vnu bnds f th Halth Patns Obligatd Gup Pjt.
-Th bnd issuan is t finan pi bnds issud by th HRA in 2015, and staff mmndd appval.
-Cmmissin  mvd t appv th slutin, and it passd with a unanimus vt.
+The meeting began with Commissioner Pabrowski's oath of office.
+The first item for discussion was RES 25-545, which authorized the issuance of conduit revenue bonds for the Health Partners Obligated Group Project.
+The bond issuance is to refinance prior bonds issued by the HRA in 2015, and staff recommended approval.
+Commissioner Noecker moved to approve the resolution, and it passed with a unanimous vote.

-Th snd itm was RES 25-575, whih amndd th 2025 Husing Rdvlpmnt Authity HRA Lan Entpis Fund Budgt t flt ayv fm th 2024 budgt f tw ntal hab pgam pjts.
-Staff mmndd appval, and Cmmissin Pavatsy mvd t appv th slutin, whih passd unanimusly.
+The second item was RES 25-575, which amended the 2025 Housing Redevelopment Authority HRA Loan Enterprise Fund Budget to reflect carryover from the 2024 budget for two rental rehab program projects.
+Staff recommended approval, and Commissioner Pravatsky moved to approve the resolution, which passed unanimously.

-Th thid itm was RES 25-581, apting a $1,999,991 gant fm th Minnsta Husing Finan Agny (MHFA) thugh th Minnsta Husing Cmmunity Hm Ownship Impat Fund.
-Th funds will b usd f th Dwn Paymnt Assistan Pgam and th Hmwns' Rhab Pgam itywid.
-Cmmissin Ying mvd t appv th slutin, and it passd unanimusly.
+The third item was RES 25-581, accepting a $1,999,991 grant from the Minnesota Housing Finance Agency (MHFA) through the Minnesota Housing Community Home Ownership Impact Fund.
+The funds will be used for the Down Payment Assistance Program and the Homeowners' Rehab Program citywide.
+Commissioner Ying moved to approve the resolution, and it passed unanimously.

-Th futh itm was a staff pt gading th mdifiatin f th 2002 hm lan t th St. Paul Family Pjt Limitd Patnship (Own f Jasn Stt Villag Pjt).
-Th HRA is qusting t fgiv $175,553 in aud intst n th lan upn matuity in 2032.
-Cmmissin Kim had bn bifd n this matt and xpssd stng suppt f th pjt.
-Cmmissin Pvatsy als sp abut h tansptatin xptis and hw th pjt's latin na a bi tail is bnfiial.
+The fourth item was a staff report regarding the modification of the 2002 home loan to the St. Paul Family Project Limited Partnership (Owner of Jackson Street Village Project).
+The HRA is requesting to forgive $175,553 in accrued interest on the loan upon maturity in 2032.
+Commissioner Kim had been briefed on this matter and expressed strong support for the project.
+Commissioner Povatsky also spoke about her transportation expertise and how the project's location near a bike trail is beneficial.

-Cmmissin Bwi asd qustins gading RS Edn's invlvmnt with affdabl husing, patiulaly aund thi ddiatin t dply affdabl husing.
-Calin Hd, Psidnt and CEO f RS Edn, xplaind that thy a an wn-pat, ppty manag, and svi pvid f this pjt.
-Sh als disussd th habilitatin sp and hw thy aim t sustain th pjt f 15 yas.
+Commissioner Bowie asked questions regarding RS Eden's involvement with affordable housing, particularly around their dedication to deeply affordable housing.
+Caroline Hood, President and CEO of RS Eden, explained that they are an owner-operator, property manager, and service provider for this project.
+She also discussed the rehabilitation scope and how they aim to sustain the project for 15 years.

-Th mting nludd with a bif disussin abut th sus f funds f th Jasn Stt Villag Pjt, inluding ngy bats fm Exl Engy and a sit assssmnt gant (SAG) fm Ramsy Cunty.
-Th nxt agnda itms will inlud th Pw f Hm and Halthy Hms Pgam guidlins, whih hav bn visd in spns t fdba fm pvius mtings.
+The meeting concluded with a brief discussion about the sources of funds for the Jackson Street Village Project, including energy rebates from Excel Energy and a site assessment grant (SAG) from Ramsey County.
+The next agenda items will include the Power of Home and Healthy Homes Program guidelines, which have been revised in response to feedback from previous meetings.